opsdis/aci-streamer/README.md

 The structure has been flattened from the `root` definition.
 Three additional keys has been added:
 - `fabric` the name of the ACI fabric
 - `stream` then name of the stream configuration
-- `message` the created new field
+- `mesg` the created new field

-> The main reason for the use of the `message` definition is to create a combined log key to use to save in the log
+> The main reason for the use of the `mesg` definition is to create a combined log key to use when saved to the log
 > system.

 A typical Loki configuration for the above example would be: